sagifogel/NCop/README.md

 ```

-The second that you will need todo is annotate the method which you want to apply the aspect on.<br/>
+The second thing that you will need to do is to annotate the method which you want to apply the aspect on.<br/>

 ```csharp
 [TransientComposite]